 MS Chi-Cheemaun COVID-19 mitigation measures:

 - Passenger capacity under the Interim Order cannot exceed 50% of the vessel’s certified capacity unless the vessel can ensure physical distancing is possible via other means.
-Chi-Cheemaun’s certified capacity is 638 and is permitted to carry up to 300 passengers under the Interim Order, but initially will not exceed 125 – 150 passengers per crossing to ensure physical distancing is possible throughout the passenger spaces.
+Chi-Cheemaun’s certified capacity is 638 and she is permitted to carry up to 300 passengers under the Interim Order.
+However, our passenger capacity will be limited to 200, as physical distancing cannot be maintained beyond this number in the event that all passengers must vacate the exterior decks.
 This number will be evaluated throughout the season and may change in response to future reductions in restrictive measure requirements.

 - Vehicle capacity may be reduced depending on the number of persons in vehicles.